 Concepts#

 • Stage: a portion of the plan separated by a network boundary from other parts of the plan.
-A plan contains one or more stages.
+A plan contains one or more stages, each separated by network boundaries.

 • Task: a unit of work in a stage that executes the inner plan in parallel to other tasks within the stage.
-Each task in a stage is executed by a different worker.
+Each task in a stage executes a structurally identical plan in different worker, passing a task_index as a contextual value for making choices about what data should be returned.

 DistributedPhysicalOptimizerRule#

-This is a physical optimizer rule that converts a single-node DataFusion query into a distributed query.
+A physical optimizer rule that transforms single-node DataFusion query plans into distributed query plans.
 It reads a fully formed physical plan and injects the appropriate nodes to execute the query in a distributed fashion.

-It builds the distributed plan from bottom to top, and based on the present nodes in the original plan, it will inject network boundaries in the appropriate places.
+It builds the distributed plan from bottom to top, injecting network boundaries at appropriate locations based on the nodes present in the original plan.

 TaskEstimator#